Install and Configure Ceph Block Device on Ubuntu 18.04

 • rgw (Ceph Object Gateway).

-To associate the pool created above with RBD, simply execute the command below.
+To associate the pool created above with RBD, simply execute the command, ceph osd pool application enable <pool> <app> [--yes-i-really-mean-it].
 Replace the name of the pool accordingly.

-cephadmin@ceph-client:~$ sudo ceph osd pool application enable kifarunixrdb rbd
+sudo ceph osd pool application enable rbd rbd

-Create an image for a block device in the Ceph storage cluster before adding it to a node using the command below in a Ceph Client.
+You need to create a block device image (virtual block device) in the Ceph storage cluster before adding it to a node using the command below in a Ceph Client.

 rbd create <image-name> --size <megabytes> --pool <pool-name>

-For example, to create an block device image of 1GB in our pool created above, kifarunixrbd, simply run the command;
+For example, to create a block device image of 10GB in the pool created above, rbd, simply run the command;

 NAME SIZE PARENT FMT PROT LOCK